PranayPandhre/Image_Similarity_Search/README.md

 - In retrieval tasks (e.g., finding similar images), Siamese networks eliminate the need for exhaustive search by mapping inputs into an embedding space where simple distance metrics suffice for comparison.

 ---

-### **4. SIFT**
-- The SIFT method is widely used for image similarity search due to its robustness and ability to identify and match distinctive features in images, regardless of variations.
-SIFT methodology mainly involves keypoints and descriptors.
-Keypoints and descriptors  are fundamental concepts used to identify and describe distinctive regions in an image for tasks like similarity search.
-Keypoints identify where the distinctive features are located in the image.
-Each keypoint corresponds to a specific pixel in the image, typically representing corners, edges, or blobs that are rich in texture and less likely to change under transformations.
-Descriptors describe what those features look like.
-SIFT generates a 128-dimensional vector for each keypoint.
-This vector encodes gradient magnitudes and directions in a local region around the keypoint.

-#### **Process**
-- The SIFT process identifies keypoints (scale-invariant points of interest) and computes feature descriptors for images.
-Descriptors from two images are matched using a brute-force matcher with Lowe's ratio test to filter good matches.
-- A similarity score is calculated based on the number of valid matches relative to the number of keypoints.
-Matches are visualized using OpenCV, highlighting the corresponding features between images.
-- The process compares representative images from Fashion MNIST classes with random samples to evaluate intra-class and inter-class similarity, plotting matches and reporting similarity scores for analysis.

-#### **Advantages**
-- SIFT is robust to changes in scale and orientation, ensuring reliable feature detection and matching across transformed images.
-- The 128-dimensional descriptors provide detailed representations of local image regions, allowing accurate and discriminative matching.
-- SIFT can identify matches even when images are cropped or contain partial overlaps, making it ideal for image similarity search.

 ## Results_Analysis